Zeeshanahmad4/TradeAlertsBot-Integrate-TradingView-with-Telegram/README.md

 Troubleshooting Tips 🔍

-Missing API Key: Ensure both TELEGRAM_BOT_TOKEN and TRADINGVIEW_API_KEY environment variables are set.
-Network Issues: Check your internet connection and ensure the bot has network access.
-Dependencies: Ensure all Python dependencies are installed and up to date.
+- **Missing API Key**: Ensure both `TELEGRAM_BOT_TOKEN` and `TRADINGVIEW_API_KEY` environment variables are set.
+- **Network Issues**: Check your internet connection and ensure the bot has network access.
+- **Dependencies**: Ensure all Python dependencies are installed and up to date.

 Contribution Guidelines 🤝

-Fork the repository.
-Create a new branch for each feature or fix.
-Write clear and detailed commit messages.
-Ensure code follows PEP8 guidelines.
-Open a pull request and provide a detailed description of the changes.
+- Fork the repository.
+- Create a new branch for each feature or fix.
+- Write clear and detailed commit messages.
+- Ensure code follows PEP8 guidelines.
+- Open a pull request and provide a detailed description of the changes.